 Discrimination, harassment (including sexual misconduct, dating violence, domestic violence, stalking), and retaliation of any type will not be tolerated at Adelphi University.
 Upon notice, the University will act to end the discrimination, harassment or retaliation; prevent its recurrence; and remedy its effects on the victim and the University community.

-All concerns and complaints of discrimination, harassment (including sexual misconduct, dating violence, domestic violence, stalking), and/or resulting retaliation, should be sent to the Interim Title IX Coordinator and Director of Equity and Compliance, Allison Vernace, at firstname.lastname@example.org or email@example.com or 516.877.4819.
+All concerns and complaints of discrimination, harassment (including sexual misconduct, dating violence, domestic violence, stalking), and/or resulting retaliation, should be sent to the Chief of Community Concerns and Resolution, Allison Vernace, at firstname.lastname@example.org or email@example.com or 516.833.8019.